MetaSys-LISBP/ethanolamine_metabolism/README.md

-# Ethanolamine metabolism *E. coli*
+# Ethanolamine metabolism in *E. coli*

-This repository contains the model and data used for:
+This repository contains the models and data used for investigating ethanolamine and glycerol co-metabolism in *Escherichia coli*:
+- genome-scale model used for flux balance analysis
-- <sup>13</sup>C metabolic flux analysis of ethanolamine and glycerol co-metabolism in *Escherichia coli*, as detailed in the publication.
+- isotopic model used for <sup>13</sup>C metabolic flux analysis

 ## Isotopic model for <sup>13</sup>C-fluxomics